bryanseah234/sgNRIC2003/README.md

 ## Why NRICs

 I have always been fascinated about how the government label us with 7 digits and 2 alphabets.
-Will they ever run out of letters?
-Will they change their system?
 But one thing that still puzzles me is how they label us... is it based on our birthdate?
 Or which hospital we were born from?
 I know the government will never reveal their secrets, but this got me to be more interested in the National Registration Identity Card System in Singapore.
+At first I wanted to find out the population size born each year, but realised the government publicise that information.
+So I moved on to proving how easily it is to generate someone else's NRIC, using Python.

 ## How did you do it